PramitKumarPanda18/AIVA-Web-Accessibility-Assistant/README.md

 ---

-Built with ❤️ using AWS Bedrock, Claude AI, Amazon Nova, and Modern Web Technologies
+Built with ❤️ on AWS for the AI Bharat Hackathon 2026.